 The Low-Down on Fire Doors

-Fire doors are designed to delay the spread of a fire from one part of your home to others.
+Fire doors are designed to delay the spread of a fire from one part of your home to another.
 They are strictly tested and classified according to how resistant they are to smoke, flames, and high temperatures.
-Building regulations will generally specify when a fire door is required, although you may wish to have one installed in your home regardless.
+Building regulations generally specify when a fire door is required, although you may wish to have one installed in your home regardless.

-It's essential that every hinge, closer, latch and lock on your fire door be CE marked and fire protected to ensure that the door offers superior protection.
+It's essential that every hinge, closer, latch and lock on your fire door be CE-marked and fire-protected to ensure that the door offers superior protection.
 You can check for this information on the label at the top of the door, which will also state the manufacturer's name and a unique traceability code.

 Remember that you will pay more for a certified fire door and that it will need to be fitted professionally by someone who has experience in doing so and has the right hardware and trips to ensure that there is no more than a 3mm gap along the top and sides of the door.
 Hire a trusted professional to fit your fire door to keep yourself and your family safe at all times.